-If you connected your Ocean Optics USB4000 device to the computer prior to installing your Ocean Optics software application on a Windows platform, you may encounter installation issues that you must correct before your Ocean Optics device will operate properly.
+If you connected your Ocean Optics USB device to the computer prior to installing your Ocean Optics software application, you may encounter installation issues that you must correct before your Ocean Optics device will operate properly.

 Follow the applicable steps below to remove the incorrectly installed device, device driver, and installation files.